v-fearam/msbuild-customtask/README.md

 1. Unit Test
 1. Include custom task on nuget to be used
 1. define scenario:
-    1. What about generate a api rest client during build? using https://github.com/Azure/autorest
+   1. What about generate a api rest client during build? using https://github.com/Azure/autorest.
+It is a Microsoft tool.
    2. We can create a small api and generate the console app to access it during build....

+To be include in the narrative:

+* different between “full” MSBuild (the one that powers Visual Studio) and “portable” MSBuild, or the one bundled in the .NET Core Command Line.
+(MSBuild.exe runs on .NET Framework)
+* clear example on how to register a custom task based on UsingTask element
+* declaimer to see basic concepts on other articles
+* Custom task on netstandar2.0 and not netstandar2.1 and why
+* Input and output parameters on the custom task.
+Simple input and list (items) input.
+* The custom task should be on a different solution to the project which use the task, and the custom task dll must e generated before hand
+* how to package an distribute custom task on nugent package
+* how to see what is going on base on binary log -bl
+* Incremental build, MSBuild can compare the timestamps of the input files with the timestamps of the output files and determine whether to skip, build, or partially rebuild a target.
+* To force rebuild we need to clean generated file after CoreClean